 Much of my youth from a very early age was spent moving through vast open spaces, driving trucks, tractors and heavy machinery on my parents’ Iowa farm.
-That indelible experience has informed my practice.
 In addition my academic background included the sociological and psychological sciences, having studied both at undergraduate and graduate levels.
-But it wasn’t until 1975 after acquiring my first camera on a whim, that these experiences could inform my practice as a street photographer.
-While walking a suburban street looking for pictures, a simple but powerful intuitive thought emerged: “Photograph what is in front of you!"
+But it wasn’t until 1975 after acquiring my first camera on a whim, that these indelible experiences could inform my practice as a street photographer.
+While walking a suburban street looking for pictures, a simple and powerful intuitive thought emerged: “Photograph what is in front of you!"
 This ridiculously obvious idea sparked my intent to create an ongoing visual diary exploring the "now moments" within my reach.

 Each limited edition photograph is printed on a commercial grade inkjet printer using archival pigment inks on archival enhanced matte paper in various sizes, each with an edition of five; hand signed on the back, with the edition number.
 A signed certificate of authenticity is included.

 · Licensing for reproduction in publications is available for purchase on a per usage basis.